external-secrets/external-secrets/docs/provider/azure-key-vault.md

 ```

 ##### Referenced Service Account
 You run the controller without service account (effectively without azure permissions).
 Now you have to configure the SecretStore and set the `serviceAccountRef` and point to the service account you have just created. **This is usually the recommended approach**.
-It makes sense for everyone who wants to run the controller withour Azure permissions and delegate authentication via service accounts in particular namespaces.
+It makes sense for everyone who wants to run the controller without Azure permissions and delegate authentication via service accounts in particular namespaces.
 Also see our [Multi-Tenancy Guide](../guides/multi-tenancy.md) for design considerations.

 ```yaml
 {% include 'azkv-workload-identity.yaml' %}